Kamprath/limit-charge/README.md

 # limit-charge

-A lightweight Linux utility to **set and persist your laptop’s maximum battery charge limit**.
+A lightweight Debian utility to **set and persist your laptop’s maximum battery charge limit**.
 It automatically detects your battery device and sysfs threshold file, so you don’t have to configure anything manually.

 ---